Winter Furnace Safety Checklist Texas 2025: Essential Cold Weather Protection Guide

 - Complete system safety verification before restart

-- Follow-up monitoring to ensure continued safety
+- Follow-up monitoring to make sure continued safety

 Winter Storm Preparation and Response